ibm-cloud-docs/vpc/file_storage_API_migration_access_modes.md

 As described in the [Beta VPC API](/apidocs/vpc-beta) reference [versioning](/apidocs/vpc-beta#api-versioning-beta) policy, to more quickly respond to feedback as a feature progresses through its beta phase, support for older versions of the beta API is limited to 45 days.
 Therefore, beta API requests must specify a `version` query parameter date value within the last 45 days.

-Before you adopt beta release version `2023-07-11` or later, be aware of the following changes, which might require you to update your client:
+Before you adopt a beta release version `2023-07-11` or later, be aware of the following changes, which might require you to update your client:

-- In the [share](/apidocs/vpc-beta#create-share) methods, the `access_control_mode` property has been added.
+- In the [share](/apidocs/vpc-beta#create-share) methods, the `access_control_mode` property was added.
 This property can have the values `vpc` or `security_group`.
 File shares that are based on the previous IOPS tiers or custom profiles and are created with version `2023-07-10` or earlier default to the `vpc` value for the `access_control_mode` property.
 File shares that are based on the `dp2` profile and are created with version `2023-07-11` or later, default to `security_group` value for the `access_control_mode` property unless specified otherwise.
-- When [creating](/apidocs/vpc-beta#create-share) a file share, you must specify the `access_control_mode` as either `vpc` or `security_group`.
+- When you're [creating](/apidocs/vpc-beta#create-share) a file share, you must specify the `access_control_mode` as either `vpc` or `security_group`.
-- In the [share mount targets](/apidocs/vpc-beta#list-share-mount-targets) methods, the `virtual_network_interface` property value has been added.
+- In the [share mount targets](/apidocs/vpc-beta#list-share-mount-targets) methods, the `virtual_network_interface` property value was added.
 Learn [about virtual network interfaces](/docs/vpc?topic=vpc-vni-about&interface=api).
-- When [creating a mount target](/apidocs/vpc-beta#create-share-mount-target) for a file share with `access_control_mode` set to `security group`, you must specify the `virtual_network_interface` property to create a virtual network interface.
+- When you're [creating a mount target](/apidocs/vpc-beta#create-share-mount-target) for a file share with `access_control_mode` set to `security group`, you must specify the `virtual_network_interface` property to create a virtual network interface.

 All requests that are using the following methods enforce the existing requirement that you provide the [`maturity=beta`](/apidocs/vpc-beta/initial#maturity-query-parameter-beta) query parameter: